Ian Curtis: Film portrayals

 Curtis was portrayed by Sean Harris in the 2002 film 24 Hour Party People, which dramatised the rise and fall of Factory Records from the 1970s to the 1990s.

-In 2007, a British biographical film titled Control about Curtis was released.
+In 2007, a biographical film titled Control about Curtis was released.
 This film was largely based upon Deborah Curtis's book Touching from a Distance.
 The film was directed by the Dutch rock photographer and music video director Anton Corbijn, who had previously photographed the band and directed the video for their single "Atmosphere".
-Deborah Curtis and Tony Wilson were executive producers, while Todd Eckert of Clara Flora was the producer.
+Deborah Curtis and Tony Wilson were executive producers.
 Sam Riley, the lead singer of the band 10,000 Things, portrays Curtis, while Samantha Morton plays his wife, Deborah.

-Control was debuted at the Cannes Film Festival on 17 May 2007 and took three awards at the Directors' Fortnight.
+Control was debuted at the Cannes Film Festival on 17 May 2007 and received three awards at the Directors' Fortnight.
 Control portrays Curtis's secondary school romance with Deborah, their marriage, his problems balancing his domestic life with his rise to fame, his struggles with both his major depressive issues and his poorly medicated epilepsy and his later relationship with Annik Honoré.